Rotational Taylor dispersion in linear flows: Introduction

 \section{Introduction}

-Transport and mixing of solutes or particles in the presence of hydrodynamics flows are important for various biological and industrial processes.
-For micron-sized particles immersed in flows, the coupling between advection and diffusion can often lead to enhanced mass transport as compared to diffusion without flow.
+Transport and mixing of solutes or particles in the presence of hydrodynamic flows are important for various biological and industrial processes.
+For micron-sized particles immersed in flows, the coupling between advection and diffusion can often lead to enhanced mass transport as compared with diffusion without flow.
 A classical example of such a coupling effect is the Taylor dispersion of Brownian solutes in pressure-driven channel flows~\citep{Taylor1953,Taylor1954b,Taylor1954a, Aris1956}.
-Brownian motion allows the solute particles to migrate across streamlines, and then be advected downstream with different velocities.
+Brownian motion allows the solute particles to migrate across streamlines and then be advected downstream with different velocities.
 At long times, the coupling between transverse diffusion and longitudinal advection gives rise to diffusive transport of the solutes with an effective longitudinal dispersion coefficient that can be much larger than the bare diffusivity of the solute particle.
-Since the work of \citet{Taylor1953}, a generalized Taylor dispersion (GTD) framework \citep{frankel1989foundations} has been developed to accommodate a wide range of transport problems including complex geometries, chemical reactions, spatial and/or time periodicity, and active particles~\citep{brenner1980dispersion,SHAPIRO1986,shapiro87,shapiro1990taylor,morris_brady_1996,hill2002taylor,bearon2003extension,manela2003generalized,zia_brady_2010,takatori2014swim,Burkholder17,alonso2019transport,jiang_chen_2019,PB2020}.
+Since the work of \citet{Taylor1953}, a generalized Taylor dispersion (GTD) framework \citep{frankel1989foundations} has been developed to accommodate a wide range of transport problems including complex geometries, chemical reactions, spatial and/or time periodicity and active particles~\citep{brenner1980dispersion,SHAPIRO1986,shapiro87,shapiro1990taylor,morris_brady_1996,hill2002taylor,bearon2003extension,manela2003generalized,zia_brady_2010,takatori2014swim,Burkholder17,alonso2019transport,jiang_chen_2019,PB2020}.
+More recently, longitudinal dispersion of elongated Brownian rods in a two-dimensional Poiseuille flow has been considered~\citep{kumar2021taylor,khair2022taylor}.